Adult Name Change in California

 In 2004, a Missouri man succeeded in changing his name to “They”.
 The Minnesota Supreme Court ruled that a name change to “1069” could be denied, but that “Ten Sixty-Nine” was acceptable (Application of Dengler, 1979); the North Dakota Supreme Court had denied the same request several years before (Petition of Dengler, 1976).

-Courts won’t likely allow you to get a name that is intended to mislead (such as adopting a celebrity’s name), that is intentionally confusing, or that incites violence.
+Courts won’t likely allow you to get a name that is intended to mislead (such as adopting a celebrity’s name), that is confusing to the public, or that incites violence.
 Nor can one adopt, as a name, a racial slur, a threat, or an obscenity.

 Yes, but it’s relatively rare.